 5-30-05 Discontinued due to changes in ridership needs.
 Apparently, many people were going from #1 stations to #9 stations, or at certain stations of either line saw an increase of customers.

 Additional numbers have been added to R-62A signs in case of additional routings or

 #2 to New Lots

 There have also been reports of a #14 and #15.
 One of these might be a #4 to Flatbush.

 The WTC DISASTER SERVICE CHANGES

 The face of the New York City Subway system was drastically changed 9-11-01 when a terrorist attack led to the collapse of the World Trade Center twin towers, and 7 WTC.
-The #1/9 tunnel under the complex collapsed, and at first it was thought that it wouldn't be fixed for YEARS.
-Nearby Tunnels were flooded and filled with debris, but were soon cleaned and reopened, except for the N & R tunnel, which passes right next to the cxomplex.
-It was basically in good condition, but the entrances of nearby stations were filled with debris, and service remained suspended due to the fears of vibrations causing remaining damaged buildings on the site to collapse, while cleanup efforts continue.
+The #1/9 tunnel under the complex collapsed, and at first it was thought that it wouldn't be fixed for YEARS!
+(An it would be many years for the Cortlandt St. station to be rebuilt).
+Nearby Tunnels were flooded and filled with debris, but were soon cleaned and reopened, except for the N & R tunnel, which passes right next to the complex.
+It was basically in good condition, but the entrances of nearby stations were filled with debris, and service remained suspended due to the fears of vibrations causing remaining damaged buildings on the site to collapse, while cleanup efforts continued.
 People just getting used to the Manhattan Bridge flip now had a whole new set of sudden changes, many of them unheard of; some hearking back to long forgotten early patterns.